 Practices will be maintained including:

-- Every person is expected to practice good hand hygiene by washing hands frequently with soap and water or using an alcohol-based sanitizing solution.
-Masks are required in the restroom
+Every person is expected to practice good hand hygiene by washing hands frequently with soap and water or using an alcohol-based sanitizing solution.
+Masks are required in the restroom.

-- Every person is expected to comply with the maximum occupancy rules.
+Every person is expected to comply with the maximum occupancy rules.
 The maximum occupancy in any particular room may be limited based on the size of the room and the room layout.
 If room occupancy is lower than the typical maximum, the reduced maximum occupancy of each room will be noted on the door of the room.

-Out of an abundance of caution, visitors* are permitted only if they are involved in one of our educational programs or are on official business at ZSOM.
-Students, faculty members, and staff members who would like to host a visitor are expected to share the following ZSOM visitor protocol prior to the visitor’s arrival on campus and notify the front desk with the name, date, the time the visitor(s) will arrive.
+Faculty members and staff members who would like to host a visitor are expected to share the ZSOM visitor protocols prior to the visitor’s arrival on campus and notify SOMFacilities@hofstra.edu with the name, date/time of arrival, room visiting and organization/institution they are representing.

 Who is a Visitor?

-Last Updated: 10/1/21
+Last Updated: 01/19/2022